ietf-wg-idr/idr-chairs/chair-tasks.md

 4. Check on pending BGP-LS and SR allocations with IANA and Ketan Unclear what is blocking most of the allocation.
 Need to query Ketan for discussion on 10/16/2025.

-5. review [draft-hegdearavind-idr-bgp-ls-flex-algo-ext] (Ok for Adoption on 10/15/2025)
+5. review [draft-hegdearavind-idr-bgp-ls-flex-algo-ext] (Ok for Adoption send to idr-chairs on 10/15/2025)
-6. BGP-LSR/SR – Review new drafts prior to IETF-124
+6. BGP-LSR/SR – Review new drafts prior to IETF-124 - Will do this prior to starting on SDWAN work.

 7. **SDWAN** – Working on with Alvaro and Linda (as author)
   * Alvaro’s review disagrees with IETF-122 presentation on RFC9012 drafts, and chair’s approval of that review criterial for RFC9012
   * Ketan and Alvaro differ on section 2 – (BGP slim, Ketan 1st RTG-DIR more description, Security Reviews more).